-3. Yayas that stay years with you like mine did can tend to be abusive or superior to more junior maids.
+3. Yayas that stay years with you like mine tend to be abusive or superior to the more junior help.

 Exert a little patience.
 Compromise.
 Since Marilyn stayed that long, I learned to thresh things out without emotional outburst.
 All it needed was a firm and friendly talk.
 Sometimes, I give space when I am angry at her then we sit down again when things have cooled down.

 4 .
 Lectures are meaningless if there is no employer-employee relationship at the start.
-Maids get spoiled when they are treated like friends.
+Helpers tend to get spoiled when they are treated like friends.